 Bail bond collateral is just like a bank's collateral.
 It has value and will be released when the defendant fulfills his or her promise to appear in court.

 If a defendant does not appear for court, or fails to appeal for all hearings, the bail bonds company like Didn't Do It Bail Bonds can retain the collateral.
 This is true even if the collateral was put up by a friend or family member.

 Bail bonds are expensive and it can be hard to come up with the cash quickly.

 It's not uncommon for bail bond companies to require a 10% down payment, which is $500 if your bail amount is $5,000.

-Didn’t Do It Bail Bonds offers bail bonds that allow you to use any type of property as collateral in order to secure release from jail fast.
+Didn't Do It Bail Bonds offers bail bond services that allow you to use any type of property as collateral in order to secure release from jail fast.
 We have flexible terms and will work with you on an individual basis so that we can find a solution that works best for you!

 Common forms of collateral accepted for bail bonds